takhtart/Piraten-Kapern/logbook.md

 #Jan 23, 2023
 Finished MaxCombos Strategy
-Added Strategy Setter Function In Player Class (Default Strategy Is Random Unless SetStrat Function Is Called)
+Added Strategy Setter Function In Player Class (Default Strategy Is Random Unless SetStrat Function Is Called) Added Command Line Arguments
+Made All String Comparisons to use .equals() rather than == Updated Scoring System To Give 0 Points If 3 Skulls Are Rolled Updated Logic Of Currently Implemented Strategies to Accomodate The Risk Of Rolling 3 Skulls